Shivalik Fossil Park: Location

 It is 70 km from Chandigarh, 48 km from Yamunanagar, 48 km from Ambala and 250 km from Delhi.
-There is narrow side lane to reach the park.
-Preferable use small vehicle to reach there.
+There is a narrow side lane to reach the park.
+Preferably use a small vehicle to get there.

 History

 The idea to establish a museum was mooted to preserve the fossil site and the fossils from being indiscriminately extracted and vandalized.
 It was also intended to provide prehistoric period scientific information for scholarly research.
 The Geological Survey of India, in association with the Government of Himachal Pradesh, established the park on 23 March 1974.
 The park is also maintained by the Geological Survey of India.